jarus/blog/projects.rst

 Munin plugins
 *************

-I like statistics of my servers and services.
-The most time I use `Munin`_ to generate some graphs but I want more graphs about special services so I wrote plugins for `Munin`_.
+I like statistics on my servers and services.
+Most of the time I use `Munin`_ to generate graphs but because I want more graphs about special services, I have written plugins for `Munin`_.

 .. github-repo:: jarus/munin-prosody